Processes - Embedded Software Development - Onboarding & Delivery Process

 5 - Ongoing operating rhythm

-Once delivery is underway, the engagement runs in a simple, reliable rhythm:
+Once delivery is underway, the engagement runs in a structured weekly rhythm.

 6 - Decision points during the engagement

-As the work progresses, a few decisions tend to come up:
+As the work progresses, a few decisions tend to come up at the monthly review or earlier if the situation changes:

-- Continue at the same level of capacity
+- Continue the retainer at the current intensity

-- Expand into a rebuild or new-system-build engagement
+- Expand into a full rebuild or new-system-build engagement

 - Wrap the engagement after the key delivery goal has been reached